andrewwakeling/create-stylesheet/README.md

     if (err) {
         // Do your error handling here.
     } else {
-        // The style was successfully created.
+        // The style was successfully inserted.
     }
 }
 ```